-The Group has disclosed a number of matters including ongoing litigation in Notes 17 and 22 of the financial statements.
+The Group has disclosed ongoing litigation in Notes 17 and 22 of the financial statements.
 In addition to the litigation described in these Notes, we are subject to legal proceedings arising in the ordinary course of business or related to the Group's discontinued business operations.

-Other than as described in this 2016 Annual Report in Notes 17 and 22 of the 2016 Consolidated Financial Statement, there are not and have not been any governmental, legal or arbitration proceedings that may have or have had significant effects on the Group's financial position or profitability.
+Other than as described in this 2017 Annual Report in Notes 17 and 22 of the 2017 Consolidated Financial Statement, there are not and have not been any governmental, legal or arbitration proceedings that may have or have had significant effects on the Group's financial position or profitability.